ggtylerr/KAaNE-AE-/README.md

 Further info can be found in the wiki.
 [Here's a link.](https://kaane.miraheze.org/wiki/Main_Page)

-NOTE: There's currently no info on the app in the wiki.

 There's also now an official discord server which can be joined using [this link.](https://discord.gg/SdaFUAm)

 ## License